 It is therefore very necessary that the search for newer antibiotic sources be a continuous process.
 Plants are the cheapest and safer alternative sources of antimicrobials ( Doughari et al., 2007).
-Moringa oleifera Lam. is the most widely cultivated species of a monogeneric family, the Moringaceae that is native to the sub-Himalayan tracts of India, Pakistan, Bangladesh and Afghanistan (Fahey,2005) which is widely used for treating bacterial infection, fungal infection, antiinflammation, sexually-transmitted diseases, malnutrition and diarrhoea. the present study was undertaken specifically to investigate the role of aqueous extracts of M. oleifera Lam. leaves as a potential antimicrobial agent against some human pathogenic bacteria isolated from atm Moringa Oleifera has been used extensively in traditional medicine for the treatment of several ailments, promotes digestion, skin diseases, diarrhea, as stimulant in paralytic afflictions, epilepsy and hysteria (Farooq et al, 2011).
+Moringa oleifera Lam. is the most widely cultivated species of a monogeneric family, the Moringaceae that is native to the sub-Himalayan tracts of India, Pakistan, Bangladesh and Afghanistan (Fahey,2005) which is widely used for a treating bacterial infection, fungal infection, antiinflammation, sexually-transmitted diseases, malnutrition, and diarrhea. the present study was undertaken specifically to investigate the role of aqueous extracts of M. oleifera Lam. leaves as a potential antimicrobial agent against some human pathogenic bacteria isolated from atm Moringa Oleifera has been used extensively in traditional medicine for the treatment of several ailments, promotes digestion, skin diseases, diarrhea, as stimulant in paralytic afflictions, epilepsy and hysteria (Farooq et al, 2011).
 Various parts of the plant have been shown to be useful, such as the roots have been experimentally shown to have anti-inflammatory action ( Shareef et al., 2006) the leaves, stem bark and seeds have been reported to have therapeutic properties (Anwar and Rashid, 2007).

-In 2015 a study was done by R. Bagyalakshmi, department of microbiology, sri.
-Lakshmi narayana institute of medical science, ossodu, puducheri.
+In 2015 a study was done by R. Bagyalakshmi, department of microbiology, Sri.
+Lakshmi Narayana institute of medical science, massoud, puducherry.
 The prevalence of microbiological contamination and the antibiotic resistance pattern in automated teller machine.
-In this present study we have to isolate and which aimed at identify the microorganism present in automated teller machines in and around of Coimbatore and to designed a cheap herbal handed wash to control the spread of the organisms
+In this present study, we have to isolate and which aimed at identifying the microorganism present in automated teller machines in and around of Coimbatore and to design a cheap herbal handed wash to control the spread of the organisms

 MATERIALS AND METHODS